dmcquay/gracie/README.md

     app.configure(function() {
         ...
-        require('js-loader').JSLoader.connect('/js', ['/path/to/js'])
+        require('gracie').connect('/js', ['/path/to/js'])
         ...
     });

-The first parameter is the pathname that the jsloader should handle.
+The first parameter is the pathname that Gracie should handle.
 The second is an array of javascript source directories.
 With this in place, you can use your existing connect server to serve your js.

     <script type="text/javascript" src="http://www.mysite.com/js?sources=a.js,b.js,c.js"></script>

-The connect middleware will also make the jsloader instance available on all requests so you can request JavaScript content on-the-fly and embed it directly in the page.
+The connect middleware will also make the Gracie Server instance available on all requests so you can request JavaScript content on-the-fly and embed it directly in the page.
 To do this, you'll want to generate the JavaScript in your controller and pass it to your view.

     var minify = true;
-    req.jsloader.getContent(['cool.js'], function(err, response) {
+    req.gracieServer.getContent(['cool.js'], function(err, response) {
         res.render('myview.ejs', {
             locals: { jsCode: response.content }
         });